scie1006-workshop/2026/workshop2.md

 ## Discussion
-Question: Use MongoDB charts to generate effective visualizations for the dataset shown below.
-You should add the charts to the same Dashboard as in Part 6.
-Explain why the visuals are effective in no more than 500 words.
+Question: Do you think the MongoDB charts in Part 6 do a good job of visualising the data?
+Why not, or why?
+In Part 6, add more charts to the dashboard and describe how they can effectively visualise the data in no more than 500 words.
 - Answer the discussion question in the Moodle submission box.

+## Optional Exercise
+Use MongoDB charts to generate effective visualizations for the dataset shown below.
+Explain why the visuals are effective.
 - Reference: https://www.mongodb.com/docs/charts/

 #### Dataset: Daily Temperature for 2022